-who prioritize comfort report that they would feel more comfortable with improved seating on vehicles.1
+who consider comfort an important factor report that they would feel more comfortable with improved seating on vehicles.1

 More comfortable traveling with others

 When riding UTA with friends, family, or others, customers care about having seating and the ability to interact with one another comfortably.
 Seats near one another on TRAX and FrontRunner are a good example.